 At least a little whip is important for cleans, but you really don’t want it for back squats, bench presses, or overhead presses.
 This rules out the stiffest of the popular bars like the Texas Power Bar and Rogue Power Bar.

 The knurling will need to be on the soft side if you expect to crank out a lot of reps for a WOD or just regular high rep training on cleans.
-Your hands rotating over and over on a deeply-knurled bar like some power bars or most Eleiko bars will leave you incapacitated for weeks as you recover from torn hands, or at least taping your hands up carefully and trying to work around the pain and injury.
+Your hands rotating over and over on a deeply-knurled bar like some power bars will leave you incapacitated for weeks as you recover from torn hands, or at least taping your hands up carefully and trying to work around the pain and injury.